 Hey, no love lost here.
 I’m the same way.
 We’re both careful people which comes with its own set of pros and cons.

-It’s also important to note that everyone can be a varying degree of more than one archetype on a continuous spectrum with none completely adept from failure.
+It’s also important to note that everyone can be a varying degree of more than one archetype on a continuous spectrum with none completely adept at failure.
 For example: if a follower gets lucky enough following the right people, he could make some decent chump change with little work.

-What investor personality type(s) are you?
+So, which investor personality type(s) are you?
+Drop a comment below!